lockerace/RawPrintingHTTPService/README.md

+# DEPRECATED!
+A windows service has its own limitation:

+When using LocalSystem logon
+* all users local and network printers can be listed correctly
+* cannot print to network printers.

+When using NetworkService logon
+* only local printers can be listed
+* can print to network printers

+When using specific user logon
+* only local and network printers that are registered by the user can be listed
+* can print to network printers which the user has privilege
+* a lot of effort to change logon

+CONCLUSION: I moved this project to [system tray mode](https://github.com/lockerace/RawPrintingHTTPServer), which starts whenever an user sign in.
+So every users can have their own set of printers.

 # Raw Printing HTTP Service
 A Windows service which serve HTTP protocol to send binary data from browser (javascript) to client local printer.
 It supports ESC/POS codes and works well with Generic/Text Only Driver.
 It supports all browser that has XHR implementation.
 ## Configurations